MicrosoftDocs/visualstudio-docs/connected-environment/common/install-cli-and-vscode.md

 ## Install the Connected Environment CLI
-There is minimal local machine setup required with Connected Environment.
-Most of your development environment's configuration will be in the cloud, making it easily shareable with others.
+Connected Environment requires minimal local machine setup.
+Most of your development environment's configuration gets stored in the cloud, and is shareable with other users.

 ### Install on Mac
 Download and install the Connected Environment CLI: